eliasjunior/home-video-docs/README.md

 ## What is it ?

-It's react basic app for the UI and a Node.js as a server to play videos as streaming service.
+It's react basic app for the UI and a Node.js as a server to play videos as streaming service in your home network

   [Home Video API - NodeJs App](https://github.com/eliasjunior/home-video-api)